iPakTulane/Neobis_iOS_Calculating/README.md

 ## Frameworks
 - UIKit: The fundamental framework for building the user interface.
 - MVVM: Implements the Model-View-ViewModel architectural pattern for code organization.
-- SnapKit: A concise Auto Layout DSL to simplify the layout code.

 ## How to Use
 Once the project is set up, using the calculator is straightforward: